 The Governance and Nominating Committee will consider nominees recommended by security holders.
-There are no differences in the manner in which the committee evaluates nominees for director based on whether the nominee is recommended by a security holder, subject to the requirements under our Amended and Restated Certificate of Incorporation with respect to the appointment of two directors by the holders of the Notes for as long as at least 30% of the aggregate principal amount of the Notes remains outstanding.
+There are no differences in the manner in which the committee evaluates nominees for director based on whether the nominee is recommended by a security holder, subject to the requirements under our Amended and Restated Certificate of Incorporation with respect to the appointment of three directors by the holders of our 8% Convertible Notes for as long as at least 30% of the original principal amount of the notes remains outstanding.
 Stockholders who would like to have our Governance and Nominating Committee to consider their recommendations for nominees for the position of director, should submit their recommendations, in accordance with the procedures set forth below, in writing to: Corporate Secretary, PharmAthene, Inc., One Park Place, Suite 450, Annapolis, MD 21401.
-In order to be considered for inclusion in the proxy statement and form of proxy for the annual meeting of stockholders to be held in 2010, the stockholder's notice must be received by us not less than 120 days before the first anniversary of the date of this proxy statement, i.e., , 2010.
-If we change the date of our 2010 Annual Meeting by more than 30 days from the date of the 2009 Annual Meeting, then the deadline is a reasonable time before we begin to print and send our proxy materials.
+In order to be considered for inclusion in the proxy statement and form of proxy for the annual meeting of stockholders to be held in 2010, the stockholder's notice must be received by us not less than 120 days before the first anniversary of the date of this proxy statement, i.e.,

-For nominations, a stockholder's notice must include: (i) as to each person whom the stockholder proposes to nominate for election as a director, (A) the name, age, business address and residential address of such person, (B) the principal occupation or employment of such person, (C) the class and number of shares of stock of PharmAthene that are beneficially owned by such person, (D) any other information relating to such person that is required to be disclosed in solicitations of proxies for election of directors or is otherwise required by the rules and regulations of the SEC promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (E) the written consent of the nominee to be named in the proxy statement as a nominee and to serve as a director if elected and (ii) as to the stockholder giving the notice, (A) the name, business address, and residential address, as they appear on our stock transfer books, of the nominating stockholder, (B) a representation that the nominating stockholder of record and intends to appear in person or by proxy at the meeting to nominate the person or persons specified in the notice, (C) the class and number of shares of stock of our Company beneficially owned by the nominating stockholder and (D) a description of all arrangements or understandings between the nominating stockholder and each nominee and any other person or persons (naming such person or persons) pursuant to which the nomination or nominations are to be made by the nominating stockholder.
+For nominations, a stockholder's notice must include: (i) as to each person whom the stockholder proposes to nominate for election as a director, (A) the name, age, business address and residential address of such person, (B) the principal occupation or employment of such person, (C) the class and number of shares of stock of PharmAthene that are beneficially owned by such person, (D) any other information relating to such person that is required to be disclosed in solicitations of proxies for election of directors or is otherwise required by the rules and regulations of the SEC promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (E) the written consent of the nominee to be named in the proxy statement as a nominee and to serve as a director if elected and (ii) as to the stockholder giving the notice, (A) the name, business address, and residential address, as they appear on our stock transfer books, of the nominating stockholder, (B) a representation that the nominating stockholder is a stockholder of record and intends to appear in person or by proxy at the meeting to nominate the person or persons specified in the notice, (C) the class and number of shares of stock of our Company beneficially owned by the nominating stockholder and (D) a description of all arrangements or understandings between the nominating stockholder and each nominee and any other person or persons (naming such person or persons) pursuant to which the nomination or nominations are to be made by the nominating stockholder.